GuanceCloud/datakit/internal/export/doc/en/inputs/kafka.md

 <!-- markdownlint-disable MD046 -->

-???+ attention
+???+ info

-    Jolokia not allows change port number in the running state.
+    - Jolokia not allows change port number in the running state.
 If found command with `--port` can't change the port, this indicates Jolokia is still in running.
 If want to change Jolokia port, you must exit Jolokia first and restart it.

-???+ tip

-    Exit Jolokia command: `java -jar </path/to/jolokia-jvm-agent.jar> --quiet stop <Kafka-PID>`
+    - Exit Jolokia command: `java -jar </path/to/jolokia-jvm-agent.jar> --quiet stop <Kafka-PID>`.

     For more Jolokia command information can refer to [here](https://jolokia.org/reference/html/agents.html#jvm-agent){:target="_blank"}.